servetti-polito/neubot/doc/neubot.1.rst

   returns 0 if connect() succeeds and the response is OK, nonzero otherwise.

-  On Windows and MacOS this command accepts the ``-v`` option, which makes it more verbose.
+  On MacOS this command accepts the ``-v`` option, which makes it more verbose.
 On other UNIX systems, it does not accept any command line option.

 **neubot stop**
   On MacOS, this command runs launchctl(1), which in turn stops Neubot.
 You must be root to run this command.
 On MacOS, this command accepts the ``-v`` option, which makes it more verbose.

-  On Windows and other UNIX systems, this command uses the web API to request Neubot to exit.
+  On other UNIX systems, this command uses the web
+  API to request Neubot to exit.

 **neubot viewer [-A address] [-p port]**